Codey-LAB/Parquet-Sync/README.md

 ---
 *Status: Stored for later.
 No code touched yet, just the blueprint.*

-> code crafted by Gemini (not tested) from a human idea after sickness
+> code crafted by Gemini from a human idea after sickness

+### Code test
+Tested first time.
+16.03.2026 - reult, geminie 3 Pro cant code!
+Will fix it self!
+But Idea was cool :D